Why study Environmental Science at Liverpool John Moores University?

 Further information on the terms and conditions of any offer made, our admissions policy and the complaints and appeals process.

 Climate Change is a pressing and challenging issue facing society.
-The introduction of this new BSc in Climate Change will allow students to investigate the issue using interdisciplinary skills.
+The introduction of this new BSc in Climate and Environment Sciences will allow students to investigate the issue using interdisciplinary skills.

 Climate Change is a pressing and challenging issue facing society.
-The introduction of this new BSc in Climate Change with Foundation Year will allow students to investigate the issue using interdisciplinary skills.
+The introduction of this new BSc in Climate and Environment Science will allow students to investigate the issue using interdisciplinary skills.

 BSc (Hons) Environmental Science with Foundation Year